risk-first/website/menagerie/Operational-Risk.md

 ![Under Construction](images/state/uc.png)

 In this section on [Operational Risks], we're going to take our head out of the clouds a bit and start considering the realities of running software systems in the real world.
-After all, [Coordination Risk]() and [Map And Terriory Risk]() got a bit theoretical.
-Here, we're going to look at [Operational Risks], including [Security Risk]() and [Reputational Risk]: real-world concerns for anyone running a business.
+After all, [Coordination Risk]() and [Map And Territory Risk]() got a bit theoretical.
+Here, we're going to look at [Operational Risks](), including [Security Risk]() and [Reputational Risk](): real-world concerns for anyone running a business.

+## A Recap

 But before we go there, let's try and recap on where we've come so far.
 So far, we've been looking at risks to _systems in general_: